Yamagata dashi

 Yamagata's "dashi" is a versatile and easy-to-make local dish that goes well with anything!
 [Yamagata Prefecture]

-I love it and eat it two or three times a summer!
-However, thinking back on it, I it was a salad of finely chopped vegetables, and I didn't know the exact vegetables that were in it...
+I love it too, and I eat it at least two or three times every summer!
+However, thinking about it now, all I"a salad of finely chopped vegetables,"and I didn't actually know what kind of vegetables were in it...

 So, this time we will take a closer look at what "dashi" is!